Using the Path of Least Resistance to Explain Deep Networks: Introduction

 The above artefacts further highlight an issue with over-reliance on the following axiom satisfied by IG: \begin{axiom}[{\textbf{Completeness}}] Consider an input-baseline pair $\textbf{x}$ and $\overline{\textbf{x}}$, and a function $f$.
 Let $\text{A}_i(\textbf{x})$ be the attribution of $\textbf{x}_i$.
 The method satisfies Completeness if

 \end{axiom}

 This axiom ensures that the total attribution equals the difference in function values between the baseline and the input.
-While completeness guarantees certain mathematical consistency, as the previous example illustrates, it does not account for cancellation effects between features.
+While completeness guarantees a basic additivity property, that the attributions sum to the baseline-to-input change in model output, Eq. (\ref{eq:completeness}), it does not prevent cancellation between features.
+Specifically, completeness ensures only that the \emph{signed sum} of attributions equals $f(\textbf{x}) - f(\overline{\textbf{x}})$, but individual attribution values may be arbitrarily inflated or deflated as long as they sum correctly.

 In the above example, we considered a two-dimensional case where the model assigns nearly the same function value to the input points belonging to the top half-moon.
 Completeness then requires that for all points, the total attribution must be close to the same constant, $c$, i.e. $\sum_i{\text{A}_i(\textbf{x})} \approx c\text{ } \forall \textbf{x}$.
 Furthermore, we \emph{know} that the horizontal feature of all points in the same half-moon have equal importance for this particular model.
 The same goes for the vertical features.
-Despite this, while IG violates the latter, it can still satisfy completeness by assigning large positive attributions to one feature and equally large negative attributions to the other—cancelling out in the sum but distorting individual attributions.
+Despite this, while IG violates the latter, it can still satisfy completeness by assigning large positive attributions to one feature and equally large negative attributions to the other, cancelling out in the sum but distorting individual attributions.
 This imbalance does not occur consistently across all points, further complicating interpretation.

 To address this issue, we introduce a stronger axiom: